-A new Disney Pete's Dragon live action remake hit the theaters this summer.
+What did you think about the Disney Pete's Dragon live action remake?
 If you remember the childhood classic as well as I do, then you were probably excited to introduce your kids to this modern update of an old favorite kids' movie!
 Pete's Dragon is about a boy who finds a dragon who quickly becomes a friend, and all the adventures that ensue!
 To celebrate this classic Disney movie release, we've put together some kids' coloring pages, fun dragon paper puppet activity, and even a dragon-themed snack!

 Easily print off these cute preschool coloring pages for your child.
 Click each thumbnail image to save the high resolution version of these cute preschool coloring pages.

 Now that I am well into my third-trimester the "nesting" bug is in full force!
 I am desperate to have everything clean, organized, decorated and ready to go!
 I think I'm driving my husband nuts with our to do list :) Good thing he loves me and knows how to handle me.
 Obviously my baby girl's nursery is on the front of my mind these days.
 I wanted to give you all a little sneak peak tour of the nursery we've been preparing for our sweet girl!
 It's not "Pinterest perfect."
 It doesn't look like a high end designer baby girl nursery.
 It won't be featured in Baby Vogue (no I don't think that really exists).
 But we put our love, time, hard work and thought into creating a cozy, safe and beautiful space to care for our little girl and that's what is important.
 Being about a month out from my due date, it's nice to feel like everything is ready to welcome Baby Girl home!
 So without further ado... welcome to our Baby Girl's Nursery!
 Come on in, and I'll show you around.